jcvignoli/lumiere-movies/src/README.txt

 There are three ways to use Lumière!: 1/ with the popup link maker, 2/ with a widget and 3/ inside a post.
 Each option can be combined with any other; there is no limitation!

 1. **Popup** When writing your post, embed a movie's title using editor Lumière's tools.
-They add a span tag around the selected title such as: < span data-lum_link_maker "popup"> movie's title< /span>.
+Select the movie's title you just wrote and click on the Lumière edition tool.
+It will add an HTML span tag around the selected title such as: < span data-lum_link_maker "popup"> movie's title< /span> that usually you can't see except if you're editing in text mode.
 A **link that opens a popup** will be created in your post upon saving.
-That popup will contain data about the movie you embeded within the tags.
+That popup will contain data about the movie you embeded with the tags.
 2. **Widget** can be activated and used to display movie's data.
-Go to widgets admin options, and select Lumière widget.
-According to your WordPress version, you will be either offered to install a block editor or legacy widget.
-Once a widget activated, you can add or remove what type of data to display on your sidebar: go to data management in Lumière! administration settings.
-Then, when editing your blog post, a new widget will be displayed for your to enter either the name (can lead to unexpected results) or the IMDb ID (never fails) of the movie you want to be shown in the sidebar.
+Go to widgets admin options and add a Lumière widget in the sidebar you want to show information about movies.
+Once the widget is activated, you can add information about a movie to your sidebar: when editing your blog post, a new widget will be displayed for your to enter either the movie's name (that can lead to unexpected results) or the IMDb ID (this never fails to retrieve a movie) of the movie you want to be shown in the sidebar.
 If you don't know the IMDb ID, you can use the query link provided in Lumière widget.
 3. The plugin can **show IMDb data inside a post**.
 When writing your post with classic WP editor (pre-5.0 WordPress edition interface), use Lumière's tools to select the movie title: that will insert html tags around your selection, such as < span data-lum_movie_maker "movie_title">My movie's title< /span>.
 With modern WordPress, just add a Lumière Inside a Post block and enter a movie's title or movie's imdb id.
 For the latter, in order to find the imdb id use the query tool provided in Lumière block (gutenberg sidebar).
 A similar tool is provided with classic WP editor in a form of dropdown menu.

 = Fine tuning: =